Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Experiments

 \subsection{Imaging datasets}

-Experiments were conducted on two pediatric MR images datasets acquired at Centre Hospitalier Régional Universitaire (CHRU) La Cavale Blanche, Brest, France, using a 3.0T Achieva scanner (Philips Healthcare, Best, Netherlands).
-The ankle (ClinicalTrials.gov Identifier: NCT02814786) and shoulder datasets were independently acquired and each contained healthy and impaired pediatric individuals.
+Experiments were conducted on two pediatric MR image datasets acquired at Centre Hospitalier Régional Universitaire (CHRU), La Cavale Blanche, Brest, France, using a 3.0T Achieva scanner (Philips Healthcare, Best, Netherlands).
+The ankle and shoulder datasets were retrospectively and independently acquired from the radiology department of CHRU and each contained healthy and impaired pediatric individuals.
 MRI data acquisition was performed in line with the principles of the Declaration of Helsinki.
 Ethical approval was granted by the Ethics Committee (Comit\'e Protection de Personnes Ouest VI) of CHRU Brest (2015-A01409-40).\\

-\textbf{Ankle joint dataset.} MR images of $17$ ankles were obtained from pediatric patients aged from 7 to 13 years (average age: 13$\pm$2 years) which included 7 pathological and 10 healthy cases.
-Images were acquired using a T1-weighted gradient echo sequence, with resolutions varying from $0.25\times0.25\times0.50$ mm$^3$ to $0.28\times0.28\times0.80$ mm$^3$.
-All images were annotated by a medically trained expert (15 years of experience) to get ground truth delineations of calcaneus, talus and tibia bones, with specific label for each bone using ITK-SNAP software.\\
+\textbf{Ankle joint dataset.} MR images of $17$ ankles were obtained from pediatric individuals aged from 7 to 13 years (average age: $10 \pm 2$ years) which included 7 pathological ($A_{P,1},...,A_{P,7}$) and 10 healthy ($A_{H,1},...,A_{H,10}$) cases.
+Images were acquired using a T1-weighted gradient echo sequence (TR: 7.9 ms, TE: 2.8 ms, FOV: $140\times161$ mm$^{2}$), with resolutions varying from $0.25\times0.25\times0.50$ mm$^3$ to $0.28\times0.28\times0.80$ mm$^3$.
+All images were annotated by a medically trained expert (15 years of experience) to get ground truth delineations of calcaneus, talus and tibia bones, with specific label for each bone using ITK-SNAP software (\url{http://www.itksnap.org/}).\\

-\textbf{Shoulder joint dataset.} MR images of $15$ shoulder joints were acquired from pediatric subjects consisting of 7 pathological and 8 healthy examinations.
-This group of individuals belonged to age group ranging from 5 to 17 years old (average age: 12$\pm$4 years).
-An eTHRIVE (enhanced T1-weighted High-Resolution Isotropic Volume Examination) sequence was employed during image acquisition.
+\textbf{Shoulder joint dataset.} MR images of $15$ shoulder joints were acquired from pediatric subjects consisting of 7 pathological ($S_{P,1},...,S_{P,7}$) and 8 healthy ($S_{H,1},...,S_{H,8}$) examinations with age group ranging from 5 to 17 years old (average age: $12 \pm 4$ years).
+An eTHRIVE (enhanced T1-weighted High-Resolution Isotropic Volume Examination) sequence was employed during image acquisition (TR: 8.4 ms, TE: 4.2 ms, FOV: $260\times210$ mm$^{2}$).
 Image resolution varied across subjects from $0.24\times0.24\times0.60$ mm$^3$ to $0.37\times0.37\times1.00$ mm$^3$.
-Segmentation masks of the humerus and scapula bones were manually obtained following the same protocol as for ankle joints.
+Segmentation masks of the humerus and scapula bones were manually obtained following the same protocol as for ankle joints using ITK-SNAP software. \\

-For each dataset, all axial slices were downsampled to $512 \times 512$ pixels and intensities were normalized to have zero-mean and unit variance.
+For each dataset, all 2D slices were downsampled to $256 \times 256$ pixels and intensities were normalized to have zero-mean and unit variance.